RubixML/Churn/README.md

 ]);
 ```

-To create the report object call the `generate()` method on the report generator with the predictions and ground-truth labels from the testing set as arguments.
+To create the report object call the `generate()` method on the report generator with the predictions we generated from the testing set and ground-truth labels as arguments.

 ```php

 $report = $reportGenerator->generate($predictions, $testing->labels());
 ```

-Since report objects implement the Stringable interface, we can output the report by echoing it out to the terminal.
+Since report objects implement the Stringable interface, we can output the report by echoing it out directly to the terminal.

 ```php
 echo $report